scottfeldmanpeabody/strava/README.md

 ![](https://github.com/scottfeldmanpeabody/strava/blob/master/images/boxplots.png)
 *Boxplots of select features.
 Clear separation is seen on the right 3 metrics.
 Interestingly, even though there's considerable overlap in the groupings of average_heartrate, it still has a tiny P-value*

 Data was split into train and test groups, and several combinations of variables were tested:
 * **curvy2** was chosen over curvy1.
 While they performed similarly, curvy2 has more interpretable units than curvy2.
 Also curvy2 is much less computationaly intensive.
 * **elevation_low** was used along with **average_grade** to convey the amount of climbing or descending.
-I could have used elevation_low and elevation_high, but would've need to use the sign of grade to transform them into something like elevation_start and elevation_finish
+I could have used elevation_low and elevation_high, but would've need to use the sign of grade to transform them into something like elevation_start and elevation_finish.
-* Ultimately, distance and elapsed_time were abandonded in favor of **average_speed** in order to reduce somewhat colinear features and better.
+* Ultimately, distance and elapsed_time were abandonded in favor of **average_speed** in order to reduce somewhat colinear features and simplify the mode.
 * average_heartrate was tried and later dropped.
 It had the lowest feature importance and also had a lot of missing values as I don't wear my heart rate monitor on every ride.
+Including this feature would also limit the generalizabilty (if that wasn't a word, it is now) of the model.

 #### Modeling